 You’ll receive exceptional academic and professional advising from the moment you enter the dietetics program at UNC.
-Each freshman gets paired with a faculty adviser and receives personalized mentoring from enrollment through graduation.
-The program provides you with a strong science foundation, along with practical training in professional skills such as communication, counseling, education, and management.
+Each freshman gets paired with a faculty advisor and receives personalized mentoring from enrollment through graduation.
+The program provides you with a strong science foundation, along with practical training in professional skills such as communication, counseling, education and management.

 The only Colorado university that offers both on-campus and online bachelor’s degrees in dietetics, UNC’s dietetics bachelor’s holds accreditation from the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

 UNC faculty lead the dietetics program with extensive experience as classroom instructors, researchers and Registered Dietitian practitioners.
 You’ll benefit from their attention and guidance in every course, thanks to reasonably sized classes that promote interaction and faculty who care about your success.
 The program provides you with opportunities to get real-world experience in hospitals, nursing homes, schools and other settings.

 The Distance Dietetics Program (or DDP) puts our accredited dietetics curriculum into a format that is convenient for working adults, out-of-state students and other nontraditional learners.
 You’ll take the program’s 15 core dietetics courses online with our outstanding faculty, while earning other required credits at an accredited university near you.
 This cohort-based program enables you to move through the course sequence with a single group of classmates, fostering strong relationships and camaraderie.

 When Bryan Snyder attended classes in dietetics at UNC, he might not have foreseen that within a few years he’d be standing in as a guest lecturer, sharing his knowledge and insight as the Denver Broncos’ Team Nutrition Manager.